Swatch sees more growth after record sales in 2011

 Exporters were heavily burdened in 2011 by the strong Swiss franc, which hit multiple records against the euro and dollar and flirted with parity against the single currency in August.
 This prompted the Swiss National Bank to impose a cap of 1.20 francs to the euro in September to try and alleviate the pain.

-Strong demand in Asia, however, has helped stave off the worst effects for the watch industry and exports rose 16.2 percent in November, compared with a 3.8 percent rise year-on-year in exports overall.
+Strong demand in Asia, however, has helped stave off the worst effects for the watch industry and exports rose 16.2 percent in December, compared to a 3.8 percent rise year-on-year in exports overall.

 "Despite the strongly negative currency impact during the course of the year and our traditionally defensive policy concerning price increases, group management expects good results for operating profit and net income," Swatch Group said.